Some Leaders demonstrate enduring inspirational leadership

 We each inspire other people, often without knowing that we are doing so.
 This humbling fact underscores the sacred responsibility of leaders, in particular, to be mindful of what they write, say, and do.
 Enduring inspirational leadership, of course, does not only come from people.
 Ideas, principles of life, events, situations, places, and things also inspire.
 The focus of this article is on enduring inspirational leadership from leaders.
 These are those life-changing experiences where one or more persons readily, intuitively, and/or deeply identify with, or seek to emulate the leader’s way of life, aspiration, achievement, or guiding principle.

 The 20th century produced several leaders: some revered, and others despised.
-Some leaders attracted huge international followings; others came and went with little or nothing to celebrate for their tenures or accomplishments.
+Some leaders attracted huge international followings; others came and went with little or nothing to celebrate their tenures or accomplishments.
 Like leaders, some inspirations endure; others are transient.
 Some are territorial; others transcend space and culture and even become institutionalized as global icons, monuments, artefacts, or commemorative documents (biographies, memoirs, maxims, etc.).

 This article overviews selected inspirations that have transcended place and culture, and that therefore seem destined for enduring inspirational leadership.
 The article is targeted particularly at today’s leaders and those who are aspiring to lead institutions, organizations, communities, and national societies.
-Drawing upon the lives and works of five 20th century iconic leaders, we present a repertoire of tools that readers will find essential for successful and enduring inspirational leadership.
+Drawing upon the lives and works of five 20th-century iconic leaders, we present a repertoire of tools that readers will find essential for successful and enduring inspirational leadership.

 Iconic Leaders and Influencers

-A cursory review of the lives of five 20th century leaders highlights key principles, ideals, values, and personal qualities that distinguish great influencers, attract worldwide followings and make them truly iconic, even immortal.
+A cursory review of the lives of five 20th-century leaders highlights key principles, ideals, values, and personal qualities that distinguish great influencers, attract worldwide followings and make them truly iconic, even immortal.
 Selected leaders include Pope John Paul II, Mother Teresa, Mahatma Gandhi, Nelson Mandela, and Martin Luther King, Jr.

 Pope John Paul II

-Is widely regarded as one of the most influential leaders of the 20th century.
 Popularly known as “John Paul the Great,” he went beyond the traditions of his ecclesiastical office (the Papacy) to do what he thought was right: ending Communist rule in Poland and Eastern Europe, and improving the Catholic Church’s relations with other religious sects.
 These and numerous other humanitarian efforts made Pope John Paul II virtually a living “saint” in the eyes of the world.
 Such was his moral rectitude that his canonization process started immediately after his death; Waiving the traditional five-year waiting period, Pope John Paul II was proclaimed Venerable in 2009 by his successor, beatified in 2011, and was subsequently canonized.

 Stood for racial equality, led a sustained campaign against the apartheid government of South Africa; and went to jail for his beliefs.
 On release from prison, Mandela was elected President, in which position he focused on dismantling the legacy of apartheid and institutionalized racism; ending poverty and inequality, and fostering reconciliation between the races.

-Known both as “high-souled” and “venerable,” led India to Independence and inspired national and international movements for civil rights and freedom across the world; easing poverty; expanding women’s rights; ending untouchability; building religious and ethnic amity.
+Known both as “high-souled” and “venerable,” led India to Independence and inspired national and international movements for civil rights and freedom across the world; easing poverty; expanding women’s rights; ending untouchability; and building religious and ethnic amity.
 Gandhi is best known for practising nonviolence and truth in all situations.

 Martin Luther King, Jr.

-Was the leader of the African-American Civil Rights Movement, dedicating his life and work to combating racial inequality and the advancement of civil rights using nonviolent civil disobedience.
+Was the leader of the Civil Rights Movement, dedicating his life and work to combating racial inequality and the advancement of civil rights using nonviolent civil disobedience.

 From the review of the lives and works of these global inspirations emerge personal and “ideological” factors that make for enduring inspirational leadership.